-Definition derived from language in the State of Oregon Equity Framework how programs are implemented and where programs are focused.
+Programs that support the choice to walk and bike can have positive impacts on expanding transportation options for Communities of Interest based on how programs are implemented and where programs are focused.
 Program delivery can build community partnerships and provide extra support, such as translations and language interpretations.

-7 Securing and Directing Funding
+Securing and Directing Funding